 24 Make time for a hobby or try a new one

 When is the last time you enjoyed your hobby?
 Maybe you gave it up or were forced to because your body wouldn’t allow you to do it anymore.
 Either way, make time to resume a hobby or try something new.
 Who knows, it may provide a distraction from pain.

-Every once in awhile I take mini social media breaks.
+Every once in a while, I practice self-care by taking a mini social media break.
 Sometimes it is just a day, but when I find that my social media feed is fueling my anxiety and depression I take two or more days off.
 I don’t make a big deal about it, in fact, I never announce it.
 I just don’t open the app, post, or comment.